+Things to do in Hay on Wye.
 The town of Hay on Wye is a stone’s throw from the campsite.
 Situated on the edge of the Brecon Beacons National Park, Hay on Wye is famous as the town of books, and for the annual Hay Festival.
-But Hay on Wye is also an excellent holiday base for serious walking with two national trails, the Offa’s Dyke path and the Wye Valley trail passing through the town, and the protected countryside of the Brecon Beacons National Park on it’s doorstep.

 In the 1960s, a young man, Richard Booth, bought Hay castle and declared the town an independent state with him as king.
 With his cardboard crown, and a sceptre made from a ballcock, he set out to put the town on the map.
 Improbably, he succeeded.
 He made Hay on Wye world famous as ‘the town of books’.

 Today Hay-on-Wye – or Y Gelli Gandryll as it is known in the Welsh language – is friendly, lively and vibrant and, unsurprisingly for a town with such individuality and literary associations, is twinned with Timbuktu, which itself has the oldest Islamic library in the world.

 Fun on the River

 The River Wye (Afon Gwy) stretches 134 miles from its source on Plynlimonin in mid Wales to the Severn estuary.
 For much of its length the river forms part of the border between England and Wales.
 The Wye Valley is an Area of Outstanding Natural Beauty.

 “The most lovely river probably, which the world can boast of”Geroge Borrow